Back to Degree Options > Majors, Minors & Concentrations

 (608 Benedum Hall) is the Program Director and the administrative home of the program is the MEMS department.

-Five areas of concentration are offered (Engineering Physics, Nanotechnology: Physics/Materials, Nanotechnology: Chemistry/Bioengineering, Engineering Mechanics and Nuclear.
+Four areas of concentration are offered (Engineering Physics, Nanotechnology: Physics/Materials, Nanotechnology: Chemistry/Bioengineering, and Engineering Mechanics).

 All Engineering Science curricula require substantial additional higher-level science and mathematics courses over and above a typical Engineering Major.
 This is a challenging major.
 All areas of concentration include a two-term capstone design experience.